-If a camp exceeds 10 percent deviation findings in any assessment, the camp must prepare a timely corrective action plan and submit it to the area camp assessment chair.
-If the corrective action plan can be completed promptly, the camp will be conditionally accredited while the corrective action plan is in place but may be restored to accredited status upon demonstrating that it has completed the corrective action plan to the area camp assessment chair's satisfaction.
+If a camp exceeds 10 deviation findings in any assessment, the camp must prepare a timely corrective action plan and submit it to the zone assessment coordinator and National NCAP staff advisor.
+If the corrective action plan can be completed promptly, the camp will be conditionally accredited while the corrective action plan is in place but may be restored to accredited status upon demonstrating that it has completed the corrective action plan to the zone assessment coordinator and National NCAP staff advisor's satisfaction.
 The report of the successful implementation of the corrective action plan must be submitted no later than the declaration of readiness for the subsequent year.